astronomer/terraform-google-astronomer-gcp/aws/PRIVATE_CLOUD.md

 ## Troubleshooting:

 - If the above doesn't work, check on their security groups that might be in the way, and ask about corporate firewalls / proxies
 - There is some issue with Firefox where the certificate is not trusted.
-They can either use chrome, or manually trust two locations: app... and houston...
+This should only happen when Firefox is first installed.
+Please wait a few minutes for Firefox to update its root CA store.